Propagation of Love waves in linear elastic isotropic Cosserat materials: Abstract

 \section{Abstract}

 We investigate the propagation of Love waves in an isotropic half-space modelled as a linear {elastic isotropic} Cosserat material.
 To this aim, we show that a method commonly used to study Rayleigh wave propagation is also applicable to the analysis of Love wave propagation.
 This approach is based on the explicit solution of an algebraic Riccati equation, which operates independently of the traditional Stroh formalism.
 The method provides a straightforward numerical algorithm to determine the wave amplitudes and speed{s}.
 Beyond its numerical simplicity, the method guarantees the existence and uniqueness of a subsonic wave speed, addressing a problem that remains unresolved in most Cosserat solids generalised {continua} theories.
 Although often overlooked, proving the existence of an admissible solution is, in fact, the key point that validates or invalidates the entire analytical approach used to derive the equation determining the wave speed.
-Interestingly, the Love waves does not need the artificial introduction of a surface layer.
+Interestingly, it is confirmed that the Love waves do not need the artificial introduction of a surface layer, as indicated in the literature.

 \textbf{Keywords:} Cosserat elastic materials, matrix analysis method, Riccati equation, Love waves, existence and uniqueness, numerical simulations.

 \textbf{AMS 2020 MSC:} 74J15, 74M25, 74H05, 74J05

 \begin{footnotesize}